Epcot’s Mexico Pavilion (Touring the Pyramid from Dining to Attractions)

 - Gran Fiesta Tour Starring The Three Caballeros

-- Mexico Folk Art Gallery
+- Mexican Folk Art Gallery (Remember Me!)

 - Meet Donald Duck in Mexico